MASS4ORG/mass4-site/content/guinevere/index.md

 #### Vector Graphics API

 SDF shapes are amazing for many things, but for some shapes, generating meshes from vector definitions is a more appropriate solution.
-PanGui will include a comprehensive vector graphics API for loading and generating vector shapes, including support for loading .svg files and the like.
+Guinevere will include a comprehensive vector graphics API for loading and generating vector shapes, including support for loading .svg files and the like.

 #### Animations